catalinahd/GettingAndCleaningData/codebook.md

 #For additional details on the data set, Run the following script in R:
 <pre><code>
+##Structure for Clean data set before calculating the average of each variable for each activity and each subject
+str(Data)

 ##Structure for Activity files
 str(dataActivityTest)
 str(dataActivityTrain)